 Jack Pine grows 5-7 feet in 6 to 10 years, 5 to 6 feet is the most popular size for a Christmas tree.
 Due to the good growth of jack pine, the large demand for Christmas trees can be easily met.

 Jack Pine has great workability.
 It is slightly knotty as compared to other softwoods but glues, and finishes well.
 It is important for wooden crates to be strong as well as light.
 So that it is easy for transportation.

 Around 16% of tree production worldwide is used for making paper.
 Apart from jack pine, there are many species of pine and other softwood and hardwood that are used extensively in paper manufacturing.

 Jack Pine, Coniferous wood (softwood) is the best option for pulpwood.
-Because they have a uniform and longer fiber cells.
+Because they have uniform and longer fiber cells.
 Long fibers provide strength and smoothness.
 Which is very important for good paper quality.